-Your heart begins as a door in the side of an infinite cliff wall and there is an endless eternity of earth on the other side of that door.
+You see, your heart begins as a door in the side of an infinite cliff wall and there is an endless eternity of earth on the other side of that door.
 Many will believe it is just the door itself that is the heart so they polish it and engrave it and build a mote around it and a protective wall.
 They try their utmost, in futility, to keep out the machinery that comes to extract the earth that is behind their heart’s door.

-These people will squeeze a few loved ones within the cramped space between their mote and their individual door in the cliff wall.
+These people will squeeze a few loved ones in the cramped space between their mote and their door in the cliff wall.
 Believing themselves to have connected with others, but only able to do so, if and when they abandon their own door and fit themselves into this tiny space, which they think is their whole world.

 But grief comes to us regardless of our strength, and it bypasses our defences, and yes it is true that sometimes those who we love are the ones who hurt us the most.
 But the grief is not there to destroy the door around which you have built a fort.
-It is there to excavate the earth and create space in the eternity of the cliff wall.
+It is there to excavate the earth behind it and create space in the eternity of the cliff wall.

 Grief is there to continue digging away into that most soft and sacred space, and yes it is painful.
 The grief is carrying away that sensitive dirt to create space in the eternity of your heart.
 To help you create tunnels and terraces, stairways of immaculate elegance, interconnected dwellings for all the peoples of the world.
 And if you do not tire from this digging, if you continue allowing grief to enter each time she knocks on your door, perhaps together you will tunnel pathways into other worlds.

 Plant seeds and grow trees, create beautiful gardens that offer flowers and fruits each season, continue to build roads that lead into eternity.
-Do not think that your heart is the decorated door in the cliff wall, and never take up one’s offer when they present you an empty seat outside that door.
+Do not think that your heart is the decorated door in the cliff wall, and never take up one’s offer when they present you a seat outside that door.